-We invite you to share this fine ros’e wine with your best friend at your favorite sunset spot.
+We invite you to share this semi-dry ros’e wine with your best friend at your favorite sunset spot.
 Pairs well with salads, crudites, spicy dishes or a simple piece of Mackinac Island fudge.

 You hear it coming!
 The sound is different from all other boats–the look is unmistakable.

-From the Les Cheneaux Islands in the Upper Penisula to Walloon Lake and Wequetonsing Harbor Springs, these wooden works of art still cruise the clear, clean waters of Michigan.
+From the Les Cheneaux Islands in the Upper Peninsula to Walloon Lake and Wequetonsing Harbor Springs, these wooden works of art still cruise the clear, clean waters of Michigan.

-French oak was used in the aging process to soften the tannins, resulting in a semi-dry, medium bodied wine.
+French oak was used in the aging process to soften the tannin’s, resulting in a dry, full body wine.